The 13 Best Small Breed Dog Foods in 2023

 • Form: Dry Food

-Formulated with a range of wholesome superfoods, Diamond Naturals provides loads of nutritional goodness for small and toy breeds from real chicken, which provides essential amino acids for muscle maintenance, as well as barley and white rice to fuel your dog’s body throughout the day.
+Formulated with a range of wholesome superfoods, Diamond Naturals provides loads of nutritional goodness for small and toy breeds from real chicken.
+This recipe provides essential amino acids for muscle maintenance, as well as barley and white rice to fuel your dog’s body throughout the day.

 This dog food also sources omega fatty acids, probiotics, and minerals from whole foods.
 Chicory root, kelp, and pumpkin help strengthen your dog’s digestive system, while chia seeds and flaxseed improve their skin and coat health.
 Each batch of Diamond Naturals is exclusively manufactured in the US to ensure your dog receives the highest quality nutrition.